A new start and expansion: the alliance between the university and the International Labour Office in Basel

 Julius Landmann was also instrumental in founding the Swiss Economic Archives.
 Having already established a corporate archive as an employee of the Swiss National Bank,

-after his move to Basel he vigorously campaigned for systematically organizing and transforming the collection of archival materials and printed documents on economic topics that the Basel-City State Archives had been assembling for some years into an independent institution.
+after his move to Basel he vigorously campaigned for the collection of archival materials and printed documents on economic topics that the Basel-City State Archives had been assembling for some years to be systematically organized and transformed into an independent institution.
 This initiative led to the creation of the Swiss Economic Archives in 1910, organizationally attached in its first decade to the State Archives but independent beginning in 1921, with its own management (Fritz Mangold).
 The Economic Archives saw its mission as a documentation center for economic and corporate issues, targeting both academic research and the broader public.

 Profiling Basel’s Economics Sciences: a symbiotic relationship between economics and the social sciences